Mia electric: Specifications and models

-The short Mia is a three-seater, measuring 2.87 m, with two sliding doors and the driver seat is located in the center, and price starts at €12,255 (US$16,532) excluding VAT and government purchase assistance for low carbon vehicles.
+The short Mia is a three-seater, measuring 2.87 m, with two sliding doors and the driver seat located in the center.
+The price starts at €12,255 (US$16,532) excluding VAT and government purchase assistance for low carbon vehicles.
 The Mia L has four seats and a longer wheelbase measuring 3.19 m, and pricing starts at €12,781 (US$17,241).
-The Mia U is a box van with just the driver's seat and also has a length of 3.19 m, and pricing starts at €11,730 (US$15,823).
+The Mia U is a box van with only the driver's seat and also has a length of 3.19 m, and pricing starts at €11,730 (US$15,823).
 The cargo capacity of the Mia U is over 1500 litre.
 All three models comply with the European safety standards for passenger vehicles, and therefore are considered highway-capable.
 In addition to a central airbag for the driver and seats with three-point safety belts, the standard equipment for the Mia includes an Anti-lock braking system (ABS) and emergency brake assist (EBA).

 Production and sales

 Mia Electric was formed from Heuliez and with private investment and the French Government totalling €30 million and took on the development of the Heuliez Friendly which had been initially unveiled in 2008.

 The construction plant, which was entirely re-equipped in 2010, conformed to the most demanding aspects of current legislation with Certification to ISO 9001 and 14001 standards.
-Mia electric had its own design studio and 16 designers worked with the R&D department of no less than 80 engineers.
+Mia electric had its own design studio with 16 designers working with an R&D department of no less than 80 engineers.

 The Mia pre-production version was introduced at the March 2011 Geneva Motor Show.
 The production version was showcased at the September 2011 Frankfurt Motor Show.

-The Mia range was sold through a distribution network which specialised in electric mobility in France and internationally, including Germany, Belgium, Netherlands, United Kingdom, Luxembourg, Norway, Czech Republic, Canada, Italy, Switzerland, Ile de la Réunion, New Caledonia, South Africa.
-Mia electric had as its target to achieve global availability of the Mia brand with strategic partnerships around the world.
+The Mia range was sold through a distribution network which specialised in electric mobility in France and internationally, including Germany, Belgium, Netherlands, United Kingdom, Luxembourg, Norway, Czech Republic, Canada, Italy, Switzerland, Ile de la Réunion, New Caledonia, and South Africa.
+Mia electric had as its target global availability of the Mia brand with strategic partnerships around the world.
 Production began in June 2011 and sales were limited to fleet customers in France and Germany.
 Retail sales to the general public started in 2012.
 A total of 660 passenger cars and 123 units of the Mia U box van were sold in Europe through October 2012.
-France was the leading market with 843 units registered since 2011 through January 2014.
+France was the leading market with 843 units registered from 2011 through January 2014.

 Production stopped in December 2013 due to financial problems.
 The company was put under receivership in February 2014.
 The Tribunal de Commerce de Niort placed the company in judicial liquidation in March 2014.